pchemguy/spec-kit/templates/decompose/Untitled.md

 The confirmation MUST:

-1. acknowledge that the context is loaded;
+1. acknowledge that the Operating Framework is loaded and operationalized;
 2. confirm the active operating roles;
 3. confirm the primary workflow objective;
 4. ask the user for:
-    - desired operating mode, if applicable;
     - current task or objective;
     - target system or project.